-For over four years, Vanessa worked as a staff attorney for Northwest Immigrant Rights Project (NWIRP) in Wenatchee.
+For over four years, Vanessa worked as a staff attorney for Northwest Immigrant Rights Project (NWIRP) in Wenatchee, Washington.
 She focused on representing survivors of violence in rural eastern Washington.
 Vanessa represented minors and adult immigrant survivors of violence affirmatively, before the United States Citizenship and Immigration Services (USCIS), and defensively, before the immigration court and the Board of Immigration Appeals.

 Throughout law school, Vanessa volunteered with Casa Latina in their Workers’ Defense Committee/Comité de Defensa del Trabajador.
 Also during law school, Vanessa spent a summer as a clinical student at the Universidad Centroamericana—Bufete Jurídico in Managua, Nicaragua and later worked as a legal extern in the Granger office of NWIRP.

 Vanessa currently serves on the board for Chelan-Douglas County Volunteer Attorney Services.
 She also serves on the board of the Latina/o Bar Association of Washington, as President-Elect.
 Vanessa has volunteered at numerous One America Citizenship Days, particularly those sites hosted in rural locations.

 Although not a native Spanish speaker, Vanessa committed to learning Spanish in law school in order to serve immigrant communities through her legal practice.
 In her free time, Vanessa enjoys spending time in nature.

 Vanessa was licensed by the Washington State Bar in 2013.

 Paula Arno Martinez

 Before starting her own law firm, Paula worked for Colectiva Legal del Pueblo for over four years in the Wenatchee office.
 Paula’s practice focuses on family-based immigration, U Visa, and, VAWA.